Murray Perahia

 Murray David Perahia (/pəˈraɪ.ə/ pə-RY-ə; born April 19, 1947) is an American pianist and conductor.
 He has been considered one of the greatest living pianists.
 He was the first North American pianist to win the Leeds International Piano Competition, in 1972.

 Known as a leading interpreter of Bach, Handel, Scarlatti, Mozart, Beethoven, and Schumann, among other composers, Perahia has won numerous awards, including three Grammy Awards from a total of 18 nominations, and 9 Gramophone Awards in addition to its first and only "Piano Award".

 Early life

 Murray (Moshe) was born in the Bronx borough of New York City to a family of Sephardi Jewish origin.
-According to the biography on his Mozart piano sonatas CD, his first language was Judaeo-Spanish, or Ladino.
+His first language was Judaeo-Spanish, or Ladino.
 The family came from Thessaloniki, Greece.
 His father moved to the United States in 1935.

 Perahia began studying the piano at age four, with a teacher, he said, who was "very limiting" because she made him play a single piece until it was perfect.
 He said his musical interests blossomed at age 15 for reasons he can't explain, and he began to practice seriously.
 At age 17, Perahia attended Mannes College, where he studied keyboard, conducting, and composition with his teacher and mentor Mieczysław Horszowski.
 During the summer, he also attended the Marlboro Music School and Festival, where he studied with musicians Rudolf Serkin, Alexander Schneider, and Pablo Casals, among others.
 He played duets for piano four hands with Serkin, who later made Perahia his assistant at the Curtis Institute in Philadelphia, a position he held for over a year.

 In 1965, Perahia won the Young Concert Artists International Auditions.
 In 1971, he won a grant from the Ford Foundation to commission a new work from a composer of his choice.
 In 1972, he was the first North American to win first prize at the Leeds Piano Competition, helping to cement its reputation for advancing the careers of young pianists.